-So we are looking at a tool which can measure the 3D force vectors from a hand paddle.
+So we are looking at a tool that can measure the 3D force vectors from a hand paddle.
 OK it excludes total drag and propulsion from legs but it would be a GREAT place to start to know exactly what you were doing right/wrong with the most propulsive part of the stroke.

 Target market: triathletes, personal swim trainers and club swim coaches I guess.

-Price: Not cheap – Eu829 is a starter kit for two swimmers including a 6 month subscription to the software.
+Price: Not cheap – Eu829 is a starter kit for two swimmers including a 6-month subscription to the software.

 The following article is reproduced with permission from the author:

-Stroke force measurement is good starting point for analyzing swimming technique.
-This blog presents effects of impulse to swimming speed and list of swimming technique flaws that can been seen with Trainesense SmartPaddle.
+Stroke force measurement is a good starting point for analyzing swimming technique.
+This blog presents the effects of impulse to swimming speed and list of swimming technique flaws that can been seen with Trainesense SmartPaddle.
 In coming blogs we will present how to find origin for issues presented in this by studying hand speed and trajectory with SmartPadlle .